edescourtis/typed-json.github.io/Readme.md

 }
 ```

-Above defined `pixel` type defines structure for values like:
+The above `pixel` type defines a structure for values like:

 ```js
 [{x:0, y:0}, "red"]
 [{x:0, y:12}, "green"]
 ````

-*Note: That "color" is just an alias for a string with a different
+*Note: "color" is just an alias for a string with a different
 semantic meaning.
-It's useful to give semantic meaning to an entities
+It's useful to give semantic meaning to entities
-used in type definitions, that allows changing types of those entities
+used in type definitions, as it allows changing the types of those entities
 independently from computed types*

 ## Metadata